 Disclaimer

-The purpose of this guide is to help AUR users compile complex packages using an AUR helper in a clean(ish) environment and help to keep primary user facing systems free of clutter.
+The purpose of this guide is to help AUR users compile complex packages using an AUR helper such as yay in a clean environment and help to keep primary user facing systems free of clutter.

 It is wise to read the Arch Wiki on building in a clean chroot.
-If this method does not work, or immolates the computer, follow the instructions on the aforementioned wiki page to properly build the package in a clean chroot.
+If this method does not work, or immolates the computer, follow the instructions on the wiki page to properly build the package in a clean chroot.

 Building the Package